-7.1.1 | Objectives
+7.1.1 Objectives

-The objectives of well construction principles are to:
+The objectives of well construction principles to:

-- minimise the effect of well location on water levels, and ensure wells are located to minimise extraction interference with other users and the environment - maintain the integrity of aguifers - maintain the quality of water drawn from wells, protecting the water supplies from future salinisation - minimise pollution of the aquifer.

-All new bores are to be constructed to maintain hydraulic separation between the Unconfined and Confined Aquifers.
+- minimise the effect of well location on water levels, and ensure wells are located to minimise extraction interference with other users and the environment - maintain the integrity of aquifers - maintain the quality of water drawn from wells, protecting the water supplies from future salinisation - minimise pollution of the aquifer. - Raise awareness of landholder obligations and promote the Aboriginal Heritage Act, 1988 - Support compliance with the Native Title Act, 1993 (Cth) and any Indigenous Land Use Agreements in place. - All new bores are to be constructed to maintain hydraulic separation between the unconfined and confined aquifers.

-7.1.2 | Principles
+7.1.2 Principles